vintasoftware/django-react-boilerplate/README.md

 Django-CSP helps implementing Content Security Policy (CSP) in Django projects to mitigate cross-site scripting (XSS) attacks by declaring which dynamic resources are allowed to load.

-In our project, we have defined several CSP settings that define the sources from which different types of resources can be loaded.
+In this project, we have defined several CSP settings that define the sources from which different types of resources can be loaded.
 If you need to load external images, fonts, or other resources, you will need to add the sources to the corresponding CSP settings.
 For example:
 - To load scripts from an external source, such as https://browser.sentry-cdn.com, you would add this source to `CSP_SCRIPT_SRC`.
 - To load images from an external source, such as https://example.com, you would add this source to `CSP_IMG_SRC`.